Memset/snapshot-manager/README.md

   types            - available snapshot types

 Full options:
-  -api-key="": Memstore api key -auth-url="https://auth.storage.memset.com/v1.0": Swift Auth URL - default should be OK for Memstore -s=67108864: Size of the chunks to make
+  -auth-url="https://auth.storage.memset.com/v1.0": Swift Auth URL - default is for Memstore -chunk-size=67108864: Size of the chunks to make -config="/home/ncw/.snapshot-manager.conf": Path to config file -password="": Memstore password
-  -user="": Memstore user name, eg myaccaa1.admin Flags -user and -api-key required
+  -user="": Memstore user name, eg myaccaa1.admin
 ```

+Options can also be stored in the config file.
+Any options passed in
+on the command line will override those from the config file.

+  * `-user` can be stored in the config file as `user = "string"`
+  * `-password` can be stored in the config file as `password = "string"`
+  * `-auth-url` can be stored in the config file as `authurl = "string"`
+  * `-s` can be stored in the config file as `chunksize = number`

-You can then use the sub commands to do things
+You can then use the sub commands to manage your snapshots.

 List
 ----

 To list your snapshots run the list command

-    snapshot-manager -user USER -api-key APIKEY list
+    snapshot-manager list

 This will list something like this showing the snapshots and some
 details about them.
 The following commands take a snapshot name which